11+ Maths Preparation Guide: Get Your Child Into Grammar School

 Research shows consistent daily practice beats irregular intensive sessions.

-Option 1: Rotating Subjects (20 mins daily)
+Rotating Subjects (20 mins daily)

-Option 2: Multiple Short Sessions (60 mins daily)
+Multiple Short Sessions (60 mins daily)

-Choose one subject per day, rotate through four subjects.
+Approach One subject per day, rotate weekly

 • Practice 5-6 days per week minimum